History of the Handmacher Suit!

 In this post, you will discover the history of the famous Handmacher brand synonymous in the 1940s and the 1950s with quality suits for an affordable price.

-I will also share with you some of the most beautiful examples of Handmacher clothes depicted in 1950s ads and my personal collection.
+I will also share with you some of the most beautiful examples of Handmacher clothes depicted in 1950s ads and pieces from my personal collection.

 To say that I have an abundance of vintage skirt suits would be an understatement as it’s my number one choice when buying 1940s and 1950s clothes.